Factbox: Sanctions imposed against Myanmar’s generals since they seized power

-(Reuters) - World leaders from Washington to Singapore have condemned a military coup in Myanmar, urging generals to halt a deadly crackdown on demonstrators, release detainees including civilian leader Aung San Suu Kyi and restore the elected government.
+(Reuters) - Leaders from Washington to Singapore have condemned the military coup in Myanmar, urging generals to halt a crackdown on demonstrators, release detainees including civilian leader Aung San Suu Kyi, and restore the elected government.

 Some countries have followed up with targeted financial sanctions in hopes of putting the squeeze on the generals who staged the Feb.
 1 coup and convince them to change course.